 Like every thing, a photovoltaic installation also has advantages and disadvantages.
 The advantages of a photovoltaic installation are:

-- With continuous power generation, zero carbon emissions
+- With constant power generation, zero carbon emissions;

 As for the disadvantages of a photovoltaic installation, the main one is its initial cost.